 - Cystine stones.
 A genetic disorder causes cystine to leak into the urine, which forms crystals that turn into cystine stones.

 To properly diagnose kidney stones, Dr. Valenzuela will perform a physical exam and ask questions about your history with kidney stones, diet, GI problems, and other diseases and disorders.
 In addition to a physical exam and discussing your medical history, Dr. Valenzuela may also perform a urine sample, blood test, abdominal x-ray and CT scans.

 After properly diagnosing the kidney stone, Dr. Valenzuela will determine a treatment plan based on the size of your kidney stone what it is made of.
 Smaller stones usually pass through the urinary tract without treatment.
 Treatment options for larger stones can include:

 - Shock wave lithotripsy. a machine called a lithotripter is used to crush the kidney stone.

 - Ureteroscopy.
 A uteroscope, which is long, tube like instrument, is used to find the stone with a small basket or used to break up the stone with a laser.

 - Percutaneous nephrolithotomy.
 A procedure that uses a thin viewing instrument to locate and remove the stone.

-How To Prevent Kidney Stones
+How Can You Prevent Kidney Stones?